 While Ring is well-known for its doorbell video viewer, it also has a variety of other devices as well.
-The main piece of equipment in the Kuna arsenal is a security light that mounts near your front door.
+Kuna also has an arsenal of cameras, including a security light that mounts near your front door.
 Equipped with a powerful light and video camera, the system allows you to communicate with individuals who make it on to your porch.

 Overview: Ring vs Kuna

 Ring and Kuna are very simplistic systems.
 While Kuna's security light is hardwired into your home's electrical system, it is still considered to be a do-it-yourself system and set-up.
 Neither requires contracts or professional installation.
-Kuna is not compatible with smart home platforms but Ring will pair easily with Alexa.
-Kuna also requires the homeowner to turn the security light on and off with a switch inside the home.
+Both Kuna and Ring will pair easily with Alexa.

 - No long-term contracts or lengthy payment terms